-After personally completing the Indian Head Trail in the Adirondacks, I have to say that it is the #1 hike I’ve done in the area by far and that may very well be the case when you do it too, but before that happens, there are things you need to know ahead of time that will help you actually do it, and complete it correctly and that’s what this hiking guide post is going to show you.
+After personally completing the famous Indian Head Trail in the Adirondacks, I have to say that it is the top hike I’ve done in the area by far and that may very well be the case when you do it too, but before that happens, there are things you need to know ahead of time that will help you actually do it, and complete it correctly and that’s what this hiking guide post is going to show you.

-Things to know about the Indian Head Trail in the Adirondacks:
+Quick info on the Indian Head Trail in the Adirondacks:

-- Name: Indian Head trail.
+• Name: Indian Head trail NY.

-- Location: Adirondack Mountains (Keene area).
+• Location: Adirondack Mountains (Keene area NY).

-- Hiking distance: 13 miles (lollipop loop).
+• Hiking distance: 13+ miles (lollipop loop).

-- What is it?
+• What is it?
 An incredibly beautiful hike overlooking Ausable Lake and one of the most popular trails in the Adirondacks.

-- Difficulty: Hard (I got 2,000 feet of elevation gain).
+• Difficulty: Hard (I got 2,000 feet of elevation gain).

-- Best time to start: Do it as early as you can, maybe around 7-8 am.
+• Best time to start: Do it as early as you can, maybe around 7-8 am.

-- Rating: 5 out of 5.
+• Rating: 5 out of 5.

-- Recommended hike?
+• Recommended hike?
 Yes!
 It is easily the top hike in the Adirondacks in my opinion.

-- When you need a permit do this hike: May-October.
+• When you need a permit do this hike: May-October.

-- When you don’t need a permit to do this hike: November-April (according to Alltrails).
+• When you don’t need a permit to do this hike: November-April (according to Alltrails).

 Now if you want to try and sneak in, I will advise against that as there is a 2 part check in as you are on the trail to ensure that doesn’t happen, one when you arrive at the actual trailhead parking lot, and one shortly after as you are about to enter the official trailhead area.

-- First, you will need to make an account on this AMR site.
+2. You will need to make an account on this AMR site.

-- Create a new reservation (you don’t need to select which spot, it’s already there).
-This permit also gives you access to a few other trails in the area including Indian Head and you can also choose if you wish to do a day hike or overnight hike there.
+3. Create a new reservation at least 2 weeks in advance on the AMR site (you don’t need to select the Indian Head trail when you do, it’s already there).
+This permit also gives you access to a few other trails in the area.
+You can also choose if you wish to do a day hike or overnight hike there.

-- Save the permit and show it to the staff when you enter the parking lot to the trail (although they will already have your name on a sheet).
+4. Save the permit and show it to the staff when you enter the parking lot to the trail (although they will already have your name on a sheet).

 Here is an Indian Head trail map (and how I recommend you do it):

 There are several trails and options to do the Indian Head hike and the one I’m going recommend you try is the 13 mile lollipop loop that you can actually download on Alltrails.
-I’ve included 2 versions of the same map above.
-One is a screenshot from Alltrails, and another is a screenshot from Google Maps with the same exact trail, except it shows you which trail colors to follow (just more reference).
+I’ve included 2 versions of the same map above:

-- See the best overlooks you’ll find on the Indian Head trail (there’s actually 3 of them, not 1).
+• See the best overlooks you’ll find on the Indian Head trail (there’s actually 3 of them, not 1).

-- It also includes hikes to incredible waterfalls like Rainbow Falls (one of the best Adirondack waterfall hikes).
+• It also includes hikes to incredible waterfalls like Rainbow Falls (one of the best Adirondack waterfall hikes).

-- Overall the hike will be most scenic this way (but also challenging).
+• Overall the hike will be most scenic this way (but also challenging).

-I have included a trail map of the hike with the trailheads to follow to do it, but remember you can also get it from Alltrails and similar spots and I do recommend you download the map for your reference as I had to use mine to properly do it and not get lost in the woods.
+While I have included a trail map of the hike just remember that you can also get it from Alltrails and similar spots and I do recommend you download the map for your reference as I had to use mine to properly do it and not get lost in the woods.
+Also I want to note that Alltrails says that the Indian Head hike is 10.8 miles but when I went, it was 13.5 miles in total.

 At this point in the article, I want to cover a summary of the hike you will be doing from beginning to end so you know what to expect.
-I will once again recommend you follow the trail map from above and also have a trail map too just in case.
+I will once again recommend you follow the trail map from above and also have a trail map (like from Alltrails) too just in case.

 1) First you will park in the Indian Head Trailhead: